1816

 1855

-Staked out a claim to 160 acres of land to settle in Atchison County twelve miles from Atchison, and builds a cabin on the banks of the Stranger Creek
+He staked a claim to 160 acres of land in Atchison County, Ks., twelve miles from the town of Atchison, and built a cabin on the banks of the Stranger Creek.

-While visiting Atchison Pardee was confronted by men that insisted he sign a document supporting pro-slavery.
-Pardee refused to sign and he was dragged to the Missouri River where it was decided if he would be hung or drowned.
-They decided to set him adrift, on two logs tied together, paint a “R” (standing for “rough”) with black paint on his forehead and towed him to the middle of the Missouri
+On August 17th, while visiting Atchison, Pardee was confronted by men who insisted that he sign a document supporting pro-slavery.
+He refused.
+In response, he was dragged to the Missouri River, where a decision was made on whether he would be hanged or drowned.
+Ultimately, they chose to set him adrift on two logs tied together.
+They paint a “R”-for "rough"- on his forhead and towed him into the middle of the Missouri River.

-Pardee could not swim.
-He traveled a few miles south before putting in on the Kansas side of the river, without a scratch.
-He then continued his original destination back to Illinois to preach and bring his family back to Kansas
+Pardee, unable to swim, managed to float a few miles south.
+After reaching the Kansas side of the river, he landed safely, without a scratch.
+Undeterred, he contiued his journey to Illinois to preach and later return and bring his family back to Kansas.

-The Republicans became a national party when John C. Fremont was nominated for President.
+The Republicn's became a national party when John C. Fremont was nominated for President.

-Pardee Church was organized at the home of Bro.
-A. Elliott, with 27 members meeting in the school-house
+On August 29th, the Pardee Church was organized at the home of Brother A. Elliott with 27 members.

 1859

-“Other speakers!” snorted the Rev. Pardee Butler, who was accustomed to open and close meetings himself.
+“Other speakers!” snorted the Rev. Pardee Butler, who was accustomed to opening and closing meetings himself.
 But then he was reminded of an incident.
 “Oh, yes, “he said, “when I got done, we heard a few words from a young Springfield lawyer named Lincon.”

 1860